 RSF has a strong interest in projects using computational social science, particularly how digital, large and complex data and computational methods can further our understanding of the causes and consequences of changes in job quality, especially for low-wage workers.

 We are particularly interested in analyses that make use of newly available data or demonstrate novel uses of existing data.
 We also support original data collection.
 Proposals to conduct field experiments, in-depth qualitative interviews, and ethnographies are also encouraged.

 The Foundation encourages methodological variety and inter-disciplinary collaboration.
 All proposed projects must have well-developed conceptual frameworks and research designs.
 Analytical models must be specified and research questions and hypotheses (where applicable) must be clearly stated.

 A brief letter of inquiry (4 pages max. excluding references) must precede a full proposal to determine whether the proposed project is in line with the Foundation's program priorities and available funds.
 All applications must be submitted through the Foundation's online submission system.
-If you still have questions after reviewing the information on our website, please contact Aixa Cintrón-Vélez, Program Director, at email@example.com.
+Questions should be sent to Aixa Cintrón-Vélez, Program Director, at email@example.com.